iamjhonaldrix/SameNetworkChats/README.md

 Then enter:

-Server IP
+Server IP address
 Password
 Username
-🌐 Example Flow
-Server:
+EXAMPLE FLOW
+SERVER OUTPUT
 [SYSTEM] Listening on 5000...
 [CONNECT] ('192.168.1.5', 54321) joined network
-Client:
+CLIENT OUTPUT
 SERVER IP > 192.168.1.5
 Password: *****
 USERNAME > John
 CONNECTED TO ALLHOME CHAT
-⚠️ Notes
+NOTES
-Works only on same network (LAN/WiFi)
+Works only on the same network (LAN/WiFi)
-Firewall may block port 5000
+Port 5000 must be open on firewall
-Use correct server IP (not localhost if connecting from another device) 🔧 Future Improvements
+Use correct server IP for connection
+FUTURE IMPROVEMENTS
 Add private messaging (/msg)
-Add admin commands (/kick, /ban)
+Add admin controls (/kick, /ban)
-Save chat logs
+Save chat logs locally
-GUI version (Tkinter / PyQt)
+GUI version using Tkinter or PyQt
-🔐 Encryption layer for secure data transmission (planned future upgrade) 🔐 Security Roadmap
+Planned: Encryption layer for secure data transmission to protect chat messages from interception SECURITY ROADMAP

-I am currently planning to improve this project by adding encryption for all transmitted data, making the chat system more secure and resistant to packet sniffing or unauthorized interception.
+Future updates will include encryption for all transmitted data, improving security and preventing packet sniffing or unauthorized message interception.

-👨‍💻 Author
+AUTHOR

-Developed by @iamjhonaldrix
+Developed by iamjhonaldrix

-📜 License
+LICENSE

-This project is for educational purposes.
+This project is for educational purposes only.